 Here is a great roof mold article by a retired university profesor who lives in a deed restricted Florida Community.

-We have to keep up on all the latest in roof cleaning thought.
+We have to keep up on all the latest in roof restoration thought.

 Still think roof cleaning in tampa is just a cosmetic issue ?